 As Pacific Whale Foundation’s senior data analyst, Jens is responsible for designing our research studies and ensuring that information is collected in a standardized manner to allow for rigorous statistical analysis.
 His research focuses on distance sampling, modelling cetacean population dynamics, and cetacean interactions with marine debris.

 Jessica joined Pacific Whale Foundation in 2015 after completing her Master of Science in Biology from Syracuse University.
 Her research focused on the use of bioacoustics to identify seasonality, age and identity of North Atlantic right whales.
 She previously worked with Allied Whale, assisting with their North Atlantic Humpback Whale and Finback Whale Catalogs.
-Stephanie manages Pacific Whale Foundation’s humpback whale photo-ID catalogs and leads the field work for our land-based study on humpback whale behavior.
+Jessica manages Pacific Whale Foundation’s humpback whale photo-ID catalogs and leads the field work for our land-based study on humpback whale behavior.

 Grace joined the Pacific Whale Foundation in 2017 as a research assistant after completing her graduate studies on sound patterns and social vocalizations of the Amazon River dolphins in Peru.
 Her research has focused on odontocete photo-identification, with emphasis on under-studied species such as the Dusky dolphins in New Zealand, and Amazon River dolphins in Brazil and Peru.
 Grace manages Pacific Whale Foundation’s odontocete photo-ID catalogs.